 Before diving into user research, we wanted to get a sense of the current educational landscape: what are the current methodologies for teaching children, and where might there be gaps in the traditional educational model?

-We conducted secondary research to better understand the primary education space.
+We conducted secondary research via educator materials and peer-reviewed research to better understand the primary education space.
+Key Findings:

 "Reading stories in the new language"- A user when asked about the enjoyable parts of learning a language